Gallery

 Exposition space

 Several times a year, we organise exhibitions in the Burgerweeshuis.
-For the subjects of the exhibition, we focus on subjects that connect with the Burgerweeshuis and the ideas of Aldo van Eyck, with the artworks from the BPD Art Collection and with the other cultural activities of BPD (BPD Culture Fund, BPD Art Projects and BPD Lab) .
+For the subjects of the exhibition, we focus on subjects that connect with the artworks from the BPD Art Collection, with the other cultural activities of BPD (BPD Culture Fund and BPD Art Projects) and with the Burgerweeshuis and the ideas of Aldo van Eyck.
 In doing so, we aim to create a strong link between BPD and the exhibition programme, given the overlaps of the activities in the area of art and culture with BPD's fields of work.
-With the exhibition space, we are creating added value for BPD-employees, stakeholders, the surrounding area (Zuidas) and other interested parties.

 Works on loan